Best Prescription Allergy Medications for Allergy Relief

 Can You Take Prescription Allergy Medications During Pregnancy?

 It is best to avoid taking any prescription allergy medications during pregnancy unless advised by your healthcare provider.
-Speak with your healthcare provider before taking any medications while pregnant for their expertise on if the medication is safe to take during pregnancy or while breastfeeding.
+Speak with your healthcare provider before taking any medications while pregnant for their expertise on whether the medication is safe to take during pregnancy or while breastfeeding.